lillianlakes/credit-card-fraud-detection/README.md

 ## For More Information
-To explore our findings further, please review the full analysis in the [Jupyter Notebook](notebook.ipynb) or view my [Project Deck](presentation.pdf).
+To explore our findings further, please review the full analysis in the [Jupyter Notebook](notebook.ipynb) or view my [Presentation Slide Deck](presentation.pdf).

 ## Business Problem